Sunnies Studios

 Sunnies Studios is a Philippine-based lifestyle brand that began as a product line of sunglasses.
-Founded in 2013, Sunnies Studios has since expanded to offering prescription eyeglasses, and has ventured into the makeup industry, with Sunnies Face, and the food industry, with Sunnies Cafe.
-They maintain 127 stores in the Philippines and Vietnam, as well as an online store that extends its reach to Hong Kong, Thailand, Vietnam, Malaysia, Singapore, and Indonesia.
+Founded in 2013, Sunnies Studios has since expanded to offering prescription eyeglasses, and has ventured into the makeup industry, (Sunnies Face) and the food industry, (Sunnies Café).
+They maintain 127 stores in the Philippines and Vietnam, as well as an online store that is available Hong Kong, Thailand, Vietnam, Malaysia, Singapore, and Indonesia.